cleanunicorn/flaterra/Readme.md

 Inspired by "earth" in Portuguese, terra and the flatness of the Earth.

 Flaterra parses the provided Solidity source file and adds any other `imported` files.
-This is useful if you want to upload your source code to a block explorer for verification or to run analysis on it, for example with [MythX](https://mythx.io/) or [Mythril](https://github.com/ConsenSys/mythril-classic/).
+This is useful if you want to upload your source code to a block explorer for verification, use it with [Remix](https://remix.ethereum.org) or to run analysis on it, for example with [MythX](https://mythx.io/) or [Mythril](https://github.com/ConsenSys/mythril-classic/).

 A way to make Solidity source code flat like the earth.